Free Shipping on Orders $35+

 Soil type

-The last thing to look for in your soil mix is some sort of calcium.
-Calcium seems to improve germination rates under various kinds of stress (Mulaudzi et al. 2020) and most importantly, it cannot be conveniently added later (in liquid form).
-Therefore, you want to be sure calcium is in the soil from the start.
-Most growing mixes will have some sort of calcium source, usually lime (Calcium Carbonate, CaCO3) or dolomite lime (CaCO3 with significant amounts of MgCO3).
-Less common sources of calcium include oyster shell, ground marble, or gypsum.
+The last thing to look for in a soil mix is calcium.
+Calcium has been shown to improve germination under various stress conditions and, importantly, it can’t be added effectively later in liquid form.
+Make sure your mix includes a calcium source from the start—most do, usually in the form of lime (calcium carbonate) or dolomite lime.
+Less common sources include oyster shell, ground marble, or gypsum.

 ozark giant bell pepper